Learning technologies Workplace training Elearning

 Learning management system examples

-LMSs can come in several shapes and sizes.
-Here are some commonly used learning management system examples:
+LMS platforms can come in several shapes and sizes.
+Here are some commonly used learning management system examples, organized by type:

 Cloud-based LMS